-The Servicer must submit the HLC Mortgage Loan File with a completed HLC Mortgage Notification (Form SG337) and/or field review appraisal to the MPF Provider's Default Servicing Department for an HLC review within sixty (60) days of determining that the loan is an HLC Mortgage, but no later than the date Form SG332 is submitted.
-The required contents of the HLC Mortgage Loan File and the required field review appraisal forms are listed on Form SG337.
+The Servicer must submit the HLC Mortgage Loan File with a completed HLC Mortgage Notification (Form SG337) and a retrospective property valuation that meets the requirements of this Guide and that confirms the accuracy of the appraised value determined at origination to the MPF Provider's Default Servicing Department for an HLC review within sixty (60) days of determining that the loan is an HLC Mortgage, but no later than the date Form SG332 is submitted.
+The required contents of the HLC Mortgage Loan File are listed on Form SG337.

 A loss claim on an HLC Mortgage will not be settled until the completion of the required HLC review.
-Failure to submit the HLC Mortgage File or the field review appraisal will result in the Servicer forfeiting its right to file a claim under the Applicable Agreement.
+Failure to submit the HLC Mortgage File or a retrospective property valuation will result in the Servicer forfeiting its right to file a claim under the Applicable Agreement.